A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Related work

 \section{Related work}

-We first relate our work to a series of previous efforts on fairness and robustness in FL as follows.

 Promoting collaborative fairness has attracted substantial attention in FL.
-One research line uses incentive schemes combined with game theory, based on the rationale that participants should receive payoffs commensurate with their contributions to incentivize good behaviour.
-The representative works include~\cite{Yang-et-al:2017IEEE,Gollapudi-et-al:2017,richardson2019rewarding,Yu-et-al:2020AIES}.
-Their works share a similarity in that all participants receive the same final model.
+One research direction uses incentive schemes combined with game theory, based on the rationale that participants should receive rewards commensurate with their contributions to incentivize good behaviour~\cite{Yang-et-al:2017IEEE,Gollapudi-et-al:2017,richardson2019rewarding,Yu-et-al:2020AIES}.
+Note that in all these works, all participants receive the same final model.

-Another research direction addresses resource allocation fairness in FL by optimizing for the performance of the device with the worst performance (largest loss/prediction error).
-For example, Mohri \etal~\cite{mohri2019agnostic} proposed a minimax optimization scheme called \emph{Agnostic Federated Learning} (AFL), which optimizes for the performance of the single worst device by weighing participants adversarially.
-A follow-up work called $q$-Fair Federated Learning ($q$-FFL)~\cite{li2019fair} generalized AFL by reducing the variance of the model performance across participants.
-In $q$-FFL, participants with higher loss are given higher relative weight to achieve less variance in the final model performance distribution.
-This line of work inherently advocates egalitarian equity, which is a different focus from collaborative fairness.
+Another research direction addresses the egalitarian fairness notion, \ie equalizing the performance of all participants~\citep{mohri2019agnostic}, and a more generalized $q$-Fair FL~($q$-FFL)~\citep{Li2020fair}.
+The $q$-Fair gives participants with higher local losses higher weights~(optimizing their local objectives more relative to others).

-As opposed to the above mentioned works, the most recent work by \citet{lyu2020towards} and another concurrent but independent work by \citet{Hwee2020-icml} are better aligned with collaborative fairness in FL, where model accuracy is used as rewards for FL participants, so the participants receive models of different performance commensurate with their contributions. \citet{lyu2020towards} adopted a mutual evaluation of local credibility mechanism, where each participant privately rates the other participants in each communication round.
-However, their framework is mainly designed for a decentralized block-chain system, which may not be directly applicable to FL settings which is usually not decentralized. \citet{Hwee2020-icml} proposed to use the Shapley value~\cite{shapley1953value} to design an information-theoretic contribution evaluation method by examining the data of the participants, thus may not be suitable to FL settings because the server in FL does \textit{not} have access to participants' data.
+As opposed to the above mentioned works, the most recent works~\citep{lyu2020towards,lyu2020-CFFL} are better aligned with collaborative fairness in FL, where model is used as rewards for FL participants, so the participants receive models of different performances commensurate with their contributions. \citet{lyu2020towards} adopted a mutual evaluation of local credibility mechanism, where each participant privately rates the other participants iteratively.
+However, their framework is mainly designed for a decentralized block-chain system, which may not be directly applicable to FL settings when a central server is deployed.
+To alleviate this obstacle, \citet{lyu2020-CFFL} proposed a FL framework to achieve collaborative fairness via an additional validation dataset used by the server to determine the contributions of the participants.